top of page

 This is just a tiny sampling.
 Most companies do not check their products on Amazon to see if there are counterfeit versions.
 The surface has only been scratched on this enormous problem, and more testing will reveal countless more examples of counterfeit products sold on the website.

-Amazon's Adulterated Supplements Problem
+Adulterated Supplements On Amazon

 Amazon also has a huge supplement adulteration problem.
 For example, these top-selling supplements on Amazon contained prescription drugs.
 If someone has a heart problem, takes prescription nitrates, and takes one of those products contaminated with Viagra, it could lead to serious health problems, including a heart attack.